-Adjusted beta =

-$$0.67(1.2) + 0.35(1.0) = 1.15$$
+Adjusted beta = 0.67(1.2) + 0.35(1.0) = 1.15.

-.

 Other researchers have extended the adjustment process to include such fundamental risk variables as financial leverage, sales volatility, and the like.
-The end product here is a fundamental beta.
-These betas are constantly adjusted to reflect changes in a firm's operations and capital structure, whereas with historical betas (including adjusted ones), such changes might not be reflected until several years after the company's "true" beta had changed.
+The end product here is a fundamental beta, which is constantly adjusted to reflect changes in a firm's operations and capital structure.
+In contrast, with historical betas (including adjusted ones), such changes might not be reflected until several years after the company's "true" beta had changed.

-Adjusted betas are obviously heavily dependent on unadjusted historical betas, and so are fundamental betas as they are actually calculated.
+Adjusted betas obviously are heavily dependent on unadjusted historical betas, and so are fundamental betas as they are actually calculated.
 Therefore, the plain old historical beta, calculated as the slope of the characteristic line, is important even if one goes on to develop a more exotic version.
 With this in mind, it should be noted that several different sets of data can be used to calculate historical betas, and the different data sets produce different results.
-Here are some points to note:
+Here are some of the details.

-&lt;sup>10See Marshall E. Blume, "Betas and Their Regression Tendencies," Journal of Finance, June 1975, pp. 785-796, and Marshall E. Blume, "On the Assessment of Risk," Journal of Finance, March 1971, pp. 1-10.
-See Barr Rosenberg and James Guy, "Beta and Investment Fundamentals," Financial Analysts Journal, May-June
+^oSee Marshall E. Blume, "Betas and Their Regression Tendencies," Journal of Finance, June 1975, pp. 785-796, and Marshall E. Blume, "On the Assessment of Risk," Journal of Finance, March 1971, pp. 1-10.